 Black market medicine can be defined as the practice of medicine outside existing legal frameworks.
 These frameworks vary from one country to another.
-Thus when a Madras sur-
+Thus when a Madras surgeon grafts a kidney bought from a living donor, he is accomplishing a legal, socially useful and lifesaving action.
+A Harley Street doctor performing the same type of curative organ transfer in a London hospital is party to an illegal transaction.
+If found out he will be spared no ignominy.